 ARC 293: Design-Related-Media

 Importance of different instruments in architectural study and presentation.
-Use of computer and software for digital presentation; animation and walk-through.
+Use of computers and software for digital presentation, animation, and walk-through.
 Multi-media applications.
 3D Architecture and solid modeling.
-Properties and uses of various media, materials and processes as tools for analysis, documentation and presentation of the designed environment.
-Skills and techniques relating to photography, printmaking, ceramics and pottery will be explored.
+Properties and uses of various media, materials, and processes as tools for analysis, documentation, and presentation of the designed environment.
+Skills and techniques relating to photography, printmaking, ceramics, and pottery will be explored.
 Dark room technique.

 3 Credits, 6 Hours